tyrinlewis123/circularity/README.md

 // other code...
 ````

-#### TODO 2 : Draw a circle
+#### TODO 2 : Create a function to draw a circle

 We will want to draw many circles in this project so putting the code to draw one circle inside a **function** will make the code much more re-usable!
-We've created the a variable for you called `drawCircle` to hold our function .
+We've created the a variable for you called `drawCircle` to hold our function.
 Modify the code under **TODO: 2** and assign `drawCircle` to a function with the following code block:

 ````javascript
 var drawCircle = function() {